Skip to main content

 gh secret set HATHORA_TOKEN --repos <username>/<repository-name>

-Create a GitHub workflow YAML file
+Create a GitHub workflow

-Once you have your HATHORA_TOKEN safely stored as a secret in your Github repository, proceed with creating a GitHub workflow YAML file in .github/workflows/main.yml:
+Once you have your HATHORA_TOKEN safely stored as a secret in your GitHub repository, proceed with creating a GitHub workflow YAML file in .github/workflows/main.yml:

 name: Hathora Deploy